 Look for an ecommerce platform with built-in email marketing tools to easily send newsletters, promotional offers, and abandoned cart recovery emails.
 Bonus points if the platform integrates with popular social media channels for seamless cross-platform marketing.

-Consider features like product descriptions, customer segmentation, and loyalty programs to boost growth.
+To boost growth, consider features like product descriptions, customer segmentation, and loyalty programs.
 These tools help create a dedicated customer base that keeps returning for more.

 Security Features